 Our standard terms are 30 days from receipt of a valid invoice.
 If you win a contract through 7 Force Procurement you must also pay your subcontractors within 30 days from the receipt of a valid invoice from them.
 It is expected that this principle will be flowed through your supply chains.

 Wherever possible we require the wider 7 Forces police community to obtain quotes from local companies when buying goods and services under £50,000 and not provided for under corporate contracts.
 All other 7 Forces procurement is carried out on our e-tendering system which is free to register on and is used by many UK police forces.

 On larger contracts we expect suppliers to source their supply chain from local companies wherever possible.

-7 Forces Procurement is developing training sessions which will help you understand how to win police contracts.
+7 Forces Commercial Services is developing training sessions which will help you understand how to win police contracts.

 Providing opportunities for residents in our communities

 You will be required to explore opportunities to recruit locally to any vacancies you may have in fulfilling your contracts with us.